Numerical analysis of a mixed-dimensional poromechanical model with frictionless contact at matrix-fracture interfaces: Other models

 An alternative to assuming a lower bound on the discrete porosities is to use a variant of the model with a semi-frozen porosity as detailed, e.g., in \cite[Remarks 3.1 and 4.3]{BDMP:21}.
 This model ensures uniform estimates just assuming that the initial discrete porosity (a datum of the model) is bounded below by a strictly positive number.
 However, this model involves the product of the discrete saturation with $\delta_t\phi_\D$, whose convergence cannot be handled as in \cite[Proof of Theorem 4.1]{GDM-poromeca-disc} by moving the discrete time derivative onto the test function, as this would also create a discrete time derivative of the discrete saturation whose strong convergence cannot be ensured.

-Another alternative is to impose, as we did for the fracture aperture in the contact model, a lower bound on the porosity through the usage of Lagrange multipliers.
-However, it does not seem clear to us how to set up these multipliers to ensure that they lead to nonnegative terms in the \emph{a priori} estimates, the same way the multipliers $\lambda$ do in \cite[Proof of Theorem 4.2]{BDMP:21}.
+{Another alternative developed in \cite{both2023global} for a poromechanical model without fractures is to introduce a bound on the porosity in the model itself in order to ensure its positivity.
+The extension to mixed-dimensional models remains to be investigated.}

-\paragraph{Friction.} Including friction in the contact model consists in adding to \eqref{weak:multiplier} a term of the form $\langle \ol{\boldsymbol{\mu}}_\tau-\ol{\boldsymbol{\lambda}}_\tau,\jump{\partial_t\ol{\bu}}_\tau\rangle_\Gamma$, see \cite{BDMP:21}.
+\paragraph{Friction.} Including friction in the contact model consists in adding to \eqref{weak:multiplier} a term of the form $\langle \ol{\boldsymbol{\mu}}_\tau-\ol{\boldsymbol{\lambda}}_\tau,\jump{\partial_t\ol{\bu}}_\tau\rangle_\Gamma$, with $ \jump{\ol{\bv}}_\tau = \jump{\ol{\bv}} -\jump{\ol{\bv}}_n \n^+$, see \cite{BDMP:21}.
 This term does not challenge the \emph{a priori} estimates on the discrete solutions, but creates severe difficulties for passing to the limit.
 Indeed, following the arguments in Section \ref{sec:proof.convergence} would require the strong convergence of the discrete versions $\jump{\partial_t\bu}_\tau$.
-Even if an inertial term $\rho\partial_t^2\ol{\bu}$ is added to the mechanical equations, to ensure that some estimates on the (discrete or continuous) time derivatives of the jumps of the displacement can be established, this would not suffice to ensure their strong compactness.
+Even if an inertial term $\rho\partial_t^2\ol{\bu}$ is added to the mechanical equations, to ensure that some estimates on the (discrete or continuous) time derivatives of the jumps of the displacement can be established, this would not suffice to ensure their strong compactness. {In \cite{dehoop2023coupling}, the authors account for a regularized frictional contact model with normal stiffness which admits a primal variational formulation.
+The analysis is based on an additional viscous term in the mechanics constitutive law and a frozen fracture conductivity to deal with the absence of a lower bound on the fracture aperture.}